johnny-eee/online/_pages/about.md

 * Ph.D. in Electrical & Electronic Engineering, The University of Hong Kong, 2024 (expected)
 * M.S. in Engineering Physics, Tsinghua University, 2019
 * B.S. in Energy & Power Engineering, Huazhong University of Science and Technology, 2017

-//Recent News
-//======
-//* Oct.
-23, 2022: The paper "Online distributed optimization for spatio-temporally constrained real-time peer-to-peer energy trading" is accepted by Applied //Energy.
-//* Jul.
-22, 2020: I am awarded the HKU-Presidential Scholarship to start pursuing the Ph.D. at HKU.